vpik009/Image-Colourizer/README.md

 ## Matching the input size in the output
     Padding was used at every convolution to ensure that the activation map is the same size as the input

-### Requirements
-    1. torch
-    2. bing-image-downloader (used to download images from BING to be used as raw training data)
-    3. pathlib
-    4. torchvision
-    5. PIL
-    6. os